 Happy Mother’s Day!!!

-to all who are in the trenches of that holy and mostly thankless job.
-I celebrate and honor you knowing well the price you pay, the sacrifices you make, the prayers you offer in secret and the loneliness you so often feel.
+to all who are in the trenches of that holy and often thankless job.
+I celebrate and honor you knowing well the price you pay, the sacrifices you make, the prayers you offer in secret, and the loneliness you so often feel.

 May your focus be on the honor you will receive on His day and may you raise your children to walk closely with Jesus all of their days.